 \subsection{Necessity of MTE Metric Selection}

-MTE metrics serve as a critical tool for guiding the selection of the most appropriate pre-trained models for various target datasets.
-However, as shown in Fig. \ref{fig:heatmap}, we found that no single MTE metric consistently maintains high performance across all target datasets, and their correlation scores ($\tau_{w}$ values) exhibit a significant, dataset-dependent volatility.
-For example, the H-score \cite{bao2019HScore} metric demonstrates a strong alignment with ground-truth fine-tuned performance on the CIFAR-10 ($\tau_{w}=0.97$) and CIFAR-100 ($\tau_{w}=0.96$) dataset \cite{krizhevsky2009cifar}.
-However, this same metric proves notably poor when applied to the Aircraft \cite{maji2013aircraft} dataset ($\tau_{w}=0.01$).
+MTE metrics serve as a critical tool for guiding the selection of the most appropriate pre-trained source models for various target datasets.
+However, as shown in Fig.~\ref{fig:heatmap}, no single MTE metric consistently achieves high performance across all target datasets, and metric utility exhibits substantial dataset-dependent variability.
+For example, H-score \cite{bao2019HScore} achieves $\tau_w=0.97$ on CIFAR-10 \cite{krizhevsky2009cifar}, but only $\tau_w=0.01$ on Aircraft \cite{maji2013aircraft}.